nim-artificial-intelligence/apiguard.zap/README.md

 2. Replace `YourSecretAuthToken` with your desired token.

-### Building and running the Service
+### Building and running the Service via zig

-Execute the following command to build the server:
+Execute the following command to build the server in debug mode:
 ```bash
 zig build
 ```